-Oral sedation.
 This can range from minimal to moderate.
-For minimal sedation you would take a pill, in the same drug family as Valium and would usually be take an hour before the procedure.
+For minimal sedation, you would take a pill, in the same drug family as Valium and would usually be taken an hour before the procedure.
 It will make you drowsy but you will still be awake.
 A larger dose may be given to yield a moderate level of sedation.
 This is the most common form of sedation dentistry.

-IV moderate sedation.
-In this form of sedation you would receive the sedative drug through a vein.
+In this form of sedation, you would receive the sedative drug through a vein.
 This way it would go to work more quickly.
 This method allows the dentist to adjust the level of sedation as needed.

 We Can Help!

 Sedation Dentistry is not for everyone.
-Those with a real anxiety or fear that is preventing them from going to the dentist is the best suited for these types of sedation.
-However it may also be appropriate for individuals who:
+Those with real anxiety or fear that is preventing them from going to the dentist are the best suited for these types of sedation.
+However, it may also be appropriate for individuals who:

 Other needs may arise where sedation is needed.
 We know this and are sensitive to our patients and will work with you to help you in any way we can.